 - An odd example with "The Powder Puff Boys".
 The antagonist is a PTA leader who proudly announces she gave up a high-paying job to spend time with her kids.
 In spite of this, she's shown to care far more about PTA meetings than her family.
 Naturally she denounces powder puff football as sexist and attempts to get the school's game shut down.
 Peggy even catches on to this (this being the same woman who did not realize that Redcorn and Nancy were having an affair until someone told her) openly states in a meeting she realizes she is only doing this because the woman misses her high paying job.

-- Another episode had a feminist group loving Peggy's poem about a turtle because they thought it was meant to be a metaphor for women's struggles.
+- Another episode had a feminist group loving Peggy's poem about a turtle.
+They thought it was a metaphor for women's struggles and kept cheering her on and at the same time made Hank (who was there to support Peggy) feel very uncomfortable.
 It was a metaphor, but only for what Peggy was going through personally, and it had nothing to do with feminism.
 When Peggy added on an ending where the turtle ends up with a male turtle, the feminists gave her some awkward applause, feeling a bit cheated.

 - Played with there with the feminist (played by real-life feminist singer Ani DiFranco) encouraging Peggy to just play her heart out, she just wanted Peggy to find her voice.